ChristopherRabotin/GMAT/application/README.txt

 MATLAB interface note for Mac users:

-To use the Matlab interface with the Mac application, you must open the gmat_startup_file.txt and edit the MATLAB_APP_PATH field to point to the location of your MATLAB installation.
+To use the Matlab interface with the Mac GMAT_Beta.app application, you must open the gmat_startup_file.txt and edit the MATLAB_APP_PATH field to point to the location of your MATLAB installation.

+If the Matlab interface does not work with the GmatConsole command line application, you may need to set up your Terminal so that the system can load the Matlab libraries.
+For example, if you are using a .bashrc, you may need to add something like this:

+export MATLAB = <your MATLAB app location here>
+export DYLD_LIBRARY_PATH=$MATLAB/bin/maci64:$DYLD_LIBRARY_PATH

 -----------------------------------------------------------------------
                            Documentation